BaptisteH3089/ImbLearning/README.md

 <img src="Img/CF_CC_rd.png" alt="CF_CC_rd" width="200">

+These confusion matrix show us that even though the Tomek Links method gives a good f1-score, it does not improve much the classification on the minority class, whereas the Near Miss version 1 and 3 are improving a lot the proportion of True Positives.

 ### For cost-sensitive SVM

 | F1-score | Normal | Weighted 1:10 | Weighted 1:50 |
 |----------|--------|---------------|---------------|
 |          |0.50|0.77|0.80|

+The cost-sensitive SVM also yield good results.
+The results are better as we increase the weight on the minority class but it takes a lot of time.
+That's why we stop at the ratio 1:50

 #### Wine Quality Dataset